Marine Weather and Tide Forecast for Gulf Shores, AL

 Marine Forecasts

-Monday - Northwest winds 5 to 10 knots, becoming west in the afternoon.
+Thursday - West winds 5 to 10 knots, becoming southwest in the afternoon.
 Seas 1 foot or less.
+Wave detail: southwest 1 foot at 3 seconds.
+A chance of showers and Thunderstorms, mainly in the morning.

-Monday night - Northwest winds 5 to 10 knots.
+Thursday night - Southwest winds 5 to 10 knots.
 Seas 1 foot or less.
-Wave detail: west 1 foot at 3 seconds.
+Wave detail: southwest 1 foot at 3 seconds.
+A slight chance of showers and Thunderstorms after midnight.

 7 Day Forecast for Marine Location Near Gulf Shores, AL